 The following chart shows the information that varies by plan.
 All of the following plans are governed by ERISA.
-(The Dependent Care Spending Account, Transportation Spending Accounts, and the Group Personal Excess Liability Insurance Plan are not governed by ERISA and are not listed here.
-For more information, see "Contacting the Claims Administrators: Plans Not Subject to ERISA" on page 496.)
-In no event will any of these Administrators pay, on behalf of the JPMorgan Chase benefit programs, any benefit that may be illegal under the law of the State in which the benefit is provided or performed.
+The Dependent Care Spending Account, Transportation Spending Accounts, and the Group Personal Excess Liability Insurance Plan are not governed by ERISA and are not listed here.
+For more information, see "Contacting the Claims Administrators: Plans Not Subject to ERISA" on page 390.
+In no event will any of these Administrators pay, on behalf of the JPMorganChase benefit programs, any benefit that may be illegal under the law of the State in which the benefit is provided or performed.

-Plan Name/ Number Insurer Payment of Benefits Type of Administration The JPMorgan Chase Medical Plan/502 Aetna and Cigna See "Contacting the Claims Administrator" on page 371 for names, addresses, and telephone numbers for the Medical Plan and the Prescription Drug Plan.
-See "Contacting the Claims Administrator" on page 371 for names, addresses and telephone numbers for the Medical Plan and the Prescription Drug Plan.
-Self-Insured/Trustee
+Plan Name/ Number Insurer Payment of Benefits Type of Administration The JPMorgan Chase Medical Plan/502 Aetna, Cigna, and Centivo See "Contacting the Claims Administrators: Plans Subject to ERISA" on page 386 for names, addresses and telephone numbers for the Medical Plan and the Prescription Drug Plan.
+Self- Insured/Trustee